A girl’s devotion to Hachiko has become part of Japan’s long adoration of the loyal dog.

 It is indeed a strange story, and Stephanie is convinced that it is Hachi who is working his magic after so many years as indeed we have met some amazing people through all this and have been impressed by the kindness of Japanese people.”

-Professor Ueno’s grandson wrote to Stephanie, “Hachi kept waiting for his owner, so he must be waiting for you forever.”
+As Ueno wrote to Stephanie, “Hachi kept waiting for his owner, so he must be waiting for you forever.”

-2/15/18 Update from Anastasia, Stephanie’s mother
+2018 Update from Stephanie’s mother:

 “Stephanie was at high school and wrote to Mr. Ueno as she was writing a thesis on Hachi and his legacy.
-Almost ten years have gone by since then but it seems like yesterday!”
+Almost ten years have gone by since then but it seems like yesterday!

-“Most people imagine Stephanie to be younger than she is.
+Most people imagine Stephanie to be younger than she is.
 A long time passed between her original letter to the Mie Government Office and the arrival of Kazuto Ueno’s letter before the unveiling of the new statue.
 I think it was the reporter, who found out about Stephanie during an interview with him prior to this event, that convinced him to be a part in this story…in any case it was a wonderful experience.

 Stephanie is now married and works for an airline company in Milan, but Hachi still remains firmly in her heart!
 She travels abroad regularly attending courses aimed at improving customer service techniques.”